blivesta/oblurlay/README.md

 oblurlay
 ==================
-oblurlay is implement a blur view of iOS7 style with svg and jquery
+Implement a blur view of iOS style with css,svg and jquery

 ##Example
 http://git.blivesta.com/oblurlay